Book Clubs & Other Groups Discussing

 24. What are your three biggest takeaways from reading The Burning Light of Two Stars?

-These questions also appear in the back of The Burning Light of Two Stars: A Mother-Daughter Story.
+These questions also appear in the back of The Burning Light of Two Stars: A Mother-Daughter Story and can be downloaded in PDF format by clicking the button below.